demisto/content/Packs/Exabeam/Integrations/Exabeam/Exabeam_description.md

 The Exabeam Security Management Platform provides end-to-end detection, User Event Behavioral Analytics and SOAR.

-Full documentation for this integration is available in the [reference docs](https://xsoar.pan.dev/docs/reference/integrations/exabeam).

 ### Authentication Methods

 In addition to the User Credentials authentication method, **Exabeam Cloud** users can authenticate using a **Cluster Authentication Token**.
 To authenticate with a Cluster Authentication Token, insert `__token` in the "Username" parameter, and the token itself in the "Password" parameter.